-Chevron is an equal one-sixth foundation participant in the North West Shelf Venture (NWSV) – Australia’s first LNG project.
-Since delivery of its first domestic gas supplies in 1984 and LNG cargoes to Japanese customers in 1989, the project has a track record as a safe, competitive and reliable supplier of domestic gas and LNG to Australian and Asian markets.
+Chevron is an equal one-sixth foundation participant in the North West Shelf Project – Australia’s first and largest LNG project.
+In 2014, the project celebrated 30 years of domestic gas production and 25 years of LNG cargoes to Japanese customers.
+The project has a track record as a safe, competitive and reliable supplier of domestic gas and LNG to Australian and Asian markets.

-Located on the Burrup Peninsula near the Port of Dampier and the town of Karratha in Western Australia, the project is based on vast undersea natural gas and crude oil resources.
-Collectively, the six venture participants have invested in onshore and offshore oil and gas facilities totalling more than AU$27 billion.
+Located on the Burrup Peninsula near the Port of Dampier and the City of Karratha in Western Australia, the project is based on vast undersea natural gas and crude oil resources.

 The onshore gas plant consists of five LNG processing plants – or “trains” – a domestic gas plant to supply Western Australia, LPG production units as well as storage and loading facilities for LNG, LPG and condensate.

 To service the Australian and Asian markets, two specialist marketing agencies have been developed by the venture participants.
 North West Shelf Gas administers pipeline gas contracts with customers in Western Australia, and LNG contracts with customers in Japan and the Asia Pacific region.
 The North West Shelf Shipping Services Company then provides an advisory role for the vital shipping link between the LNG production facilities and customers in the Asia-Pacific region.

 The Chevron Transport Corporation Ltd operates the largest vessel in the fleet, the Northwest Swan which started shipping LNG to Asia in 2006.
 One LNG ship carries enough LNG to power the lights at the Melbourne Cricket Ground for 20 years.